Carrum

 The level of general health in Carrum is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Carrum shows better-than-average health outcomes according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Carrum shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.

 Both younger and older age groups have low prevalence of common health conditions.
-Private health cover is high at approximately 58% of the total population (around 2,605 people).
+Private health cover is high, at approximately 58% of the total population (around 2,605 people).
 The most prevalent medical conditions are mental health issues affecting 8.8% of residents and asthma impacting 7.7%.
-About 70.2% of residents report being free from medical ailments compared to 72.6% in Greater Melbourne.
-Under-65s have better-than-average health outcomes.
-Carrum has a higher proportion of seniors aged 65 and over at 21.3% (960 people) compared to Greater Melbourne's 15.1%.
-Health outcomes among seniors are above average, aligning with national rankings for the general population.
+About 70.2% of residents report being completely free from medical ailments, compared to 72.6% in Greater Melbourne.
+Health outcomes for the under-65 population are better than average.
+Carrum has 20.9% of residents aged 65 and over (942 people), higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors are above average, broadly in line with national rankings.

 Frequently Asked Questions - Health